Financing the climate transition

-The transition required for Switzerland’s economy to reach its net zero target by 2050 carries major challenges.
-Financing is not the biggest obstacle, however, as confirmed by the joint study published by the Swiss Bankers Association (SBA) and Boston Consulting Group (BCG).
+The transition required for Switzerland’s economy to reach its net-zero target by 2050 carries major challenges.
+Financing is not the biggest obstacle, however, as confirmed by a joint study published by the Swiss Bankers Association (SBA) and Boston Consulting Group (BCG) entitled Investment and financing needed for Switzerland to reach net zero by 2050.

 Financing Switzerland’s climate transition is manageable

-If Switzerland is to achieve its net zero target by 2050, the Swiss economy must adopt more sustainable practices.
-The investments needed for this transition will be substantial, but from a current perspective still look manageable:
+If Switzerland is to achieve its net-zero target by 2050, the Swiss economy must adopt more sustainable practices.
+The investments needed for this transition will be substantial but nevertheless appear manageable from a current perspective:

-• Switzerland’s transition to a low-carbon economy will require total investments of CHF 387.2 billion over the next 30 years, equivalent to an average investment of CHF 12.9 billion every year.
-This equates to around two percent of Switzerland’s gross domestic product (GDP).
-Investments on this scale will allow the necessary reduction in greenhouse gases in the ten highest-emitting sectors of Light Road Traffic, Buildings and Heavy Road Traffic.
+• Switzerland’s climate transition will cost a total of CHF 387.2 billion over the next 30 years, equivalent to some CHF 12.9 billion a year or around 2% of annual gross domestic product.
+Investments on this scale will allow the necessary reduction in greenhouse gas emissions across the ten highest-emitting sectors of the Swiss economy, with light and heavy road traffic and buildings accounting for the largest share.

-• Over 90 percent of the investment needed for the transition can be financed by banks’ traditional offering.
-In addition to bank loans and mortgages totalling CHF 10.7 bn (83 percent of the annual investment requirement), another CHF 1.0 bn (8 percent) could be financed through the Swiss capital market.
-Based on current volume, the bank loans needed to finance the transition would equate to around 10.8 percent of the mortgages and business loans issued every year by Swiss banks.
-The funding required through the capital market – around CHF 1.0 bn – would account for 1.6 percent of annual bond issuance on the Swiss stock market.
+• Over 90% of the investment needed can be financed by banks’ traditional offering.
+In addition to bank loans and mortgages totalling CHF 10.7 billion (83% of the annual investment requirement), another CHF 1.0 billion (8%) could be financed through the Swiss capital market.
+Based on the current volume, the bank loans needed to finance the climate transition would equate to around 10.8% of the mortgages and corporate loans issued every year by Swiss banks.
+The funding required through the capital market – around CHF 1.0 billion – would account for 1.6% of annual bond issuance on the Swiss Stock Exchange.

-Interplay is a collective challenge for the state, investors and the financial centre
+Implementation is a shared challenge for government, investors and the financial centre

 Experts